emilies03/To-Do-App/README.md

 ## Running the App

+### Development mode
+Once the all dependencies have been installed, you can start the flask app

+#### Running code locally
-Once the all dependencies have been installed, start the Flask app in development mode within the Poetry environment by running:
+start the Flask app in development mode within the Poetry environment by running:
 ```bash
 $ poetry run flask run
 ```